eneroh/kql/README.md

 | where AccountUPN in~ ("<user1>","<user2>","<user3>")
 | summarize by AccountUPN, IsAccountEnabled
 ```
-Mass search for confirming if user's status of active or disabled.
+Mass search for confirming user's status of active or disabled.
 Results inaccurate, therefore manual intervention is necessary

 ```kql
 LAQueryLogs